miob-miob/treeGarden/docs/pages/index.md

 > So in a nutshell it is possible to go **BIG**, question is if it is clever...

 - ** Why there are not utils for reading data sets from files?**
-> This will be fun to answer - deision! // todo
+> It should not be hard task to prepare data set for yourself.
+[See more on data sets](./dataSetAndConfiguration.md#data-set)

 [^1]: [ID3 algorithm](https://hunch.net/~coms-4771/quinlan.pdf)